Magyartanulas/magyartanulas.github.io/word_order.md

 The default order for neutral sentences is **S**ubject**V**erb**O**bject (SVO).
 The subject does something (the verb) to the object.
 In English, personal pronouns or nouns are generally the subject.

 * He kicked the chair.
-* You threw the rock.
+* You threw the rock away.
 * The thieves stole my bag.
 * György wrote his name in the sand.

 In Hungarian neutral sentences, the subject is omitted if it is a personal pronoun.
 This is because the subject is implicitly stated in the conjugation.

-* Rúgta a széket.
+* Megúgta a széket.
-* Dobod a követ.
+* Eldobtad a követ.
 * A tolvajok ellopták a táskámat.
 * György írta a nevét a homokba. - (Said neutrally, by a narrator.)